yunque/hitchhikers-guide/curriculum/4_programming_best_practices/living-in-the-terminal/README.md

 fi
 ```

-Keyword arguments are somewhat involved to implement, requiring the use of the [getops](https://ss64.com/bash/getopts.html) builtin module as well as cases. `getopts` parses the arguments while cases trigger the corresponding logic.
+Keyword arguments are somewhat involved to implement, requiring the use of the [getops](https://ss64.com/bash/getopts.html) builtin module as well as cases (check out [this tutorial](http://wiki.bash-hackers.org/howto/getopts_tutorial) for a more detailed breakdown of the logic). `getopts` parses the arguments while cases trigger the corresponding code.
 There are special characters to denote the cases of unknown (`?`) or insufficient (`:`) arguments.

 ```
-while getopts ":a:" opt; do
+while getopts ":a:z:" opt; do
   case $opt in
     a)
       echo "Parameter -a has value $OPTARG" >&2;